By C. Elkins, OK Math and Reading Lady

 - Of course students benefit from practicing sight words in context.
 In your guided reading group, allow students to use mini magnifying glasses (check the dollar stores) or those fancy finger nails that slip over a finger to locate sight words you call out.

 - My favorite way to practice sight words in context is through short, fun poetry.
 Here is a great resource (sorry, it’s not free) full of poems which target specific sight words.
 I’m sure there are others out there – let us know of ones you have found!
-Sight Word Poems for Shared Reading $4 TPT
+Sight Word Poems for Shared Reading ($4 TPT by Crystal McGinnis)

 - Find some new flyswatters.
 If you are working with a small group, you just need 2.